 Caribou are herbivores.
 They eat sedges, leaves, grasses, and mosses.
 They find these in the boreal forests which they call home.

 Their lifespan is 10 to 15 years, and are classed as an endangered species.

-The collared pika is a species of pika found in southern Alaska and the Yukon, and parts of Canada including British Columbia.
+The collared pika is found in southern Alaska, the Yukon, and parts of Canada, including British Columbia.

-They are a small-sized animal, which weights of 160 grams on average and measuring 17.8 to 19.8 centimeters in length.
+They are small-sized animals, weights 160 grams on average, and measure 17.8 to 19.8 centimeters in length.
 T

-he dorsal side of their body is grayish, and patches on their shoulders and nape create a distinguishable collar, from which the name comes.
+The dorsal side of their body is grayish, and patches on their shoulders and nape create a different collar from which the name comes.

-Collared pikas can mainly be found in mountainous regions, and they typically inhabit rock slides near areas of vegetations and meadows.
-They use the rocks as protection from the high temperatures that they experience during the day.
-They are mainly diurnal and are herbivores.
+Collared pikas are mainly found in mountainous regions and typically inhabit rock slides near vegetation and meadows.
+They use the rocks to protect them from the high temperatures they experience during the day.
+They are mainly diurnal and herbivores.

-The masked shrew is also known as the cinereus shrew and common shrew, is a small, nocturnal, and solitary animal.
+The masked shrew, al, known as the cinereus shrew and common shrew, is a small, nocturnal, and solitary animal.